 - 8.19 Saved Policy E20 of the Northampton Local Plan requires development to provide adequate standards of privacy, daylight and sunlight and Policy H1 of the Joint Core Strategy seeks to ensure new development has regard to the living conditions for future residents.
 Policy 4 of the emerging Local Plan requires development to create a high standard of amenity for occupiers, including ensuring satisfactory outlook and visual amenity from within buildings and communal garden areas, taking account of the relationship with neighbouring buildings and the wider street scene.
-These policies reflect paragraph 130 of the NPPF which advises of the need to ensure that developments create places with a high standard of amenity for existing and future users. - 8.20 The proposed dwelling would have an internal floor area of approximately 60 square metres at first floor level which would provide open plan living space, bedroom with en-suite, staircase and space for a lift.
-The ground floor contains a garage, storage space and circulation/access areas. - 8.21 As a one bed, two storey dwelling the size of the unit exceeds the Government's Nationally Described Space Standards, compliance with which is required by Policy 4 of the emerging Local Plan Part 2 and to which moderate weight should be attached.
-It is stated that the proposal is intended to be an adaptable dwelling so that it can meet the needs of an aging family member and the submission makes specific reference to the dwelling being capable of being adapted for a wheelchair user.
+These policies reflect paragraph 130 of the NPPF which advises of the need to ensure that developments create places with a high standard of amenity for existing and future users. - 8.20 The proposed dwelling would have an internal floor area of approximately 62 square metres at first floor level which would provide open plan living space, bedroom with en-suite, staircase and space for a lift.
+The ground floor contains a garage, storage space and circulation/access areas. - 8.21 As a one bed, two storey dwelling the size of the unit exceeds the Government's Nationally Described Space Standards (NDSS).
+The proposal is described as a partially adaptable dwelling and the plans that it is intended to be capable of being adapted for a wheelchair user.
 The NDSS clearly states that the minimum space standards are not adequate for wheelchair housing, meaning that this development may not be suitable as an adaptable dwelling.
 However, there is no requirement for this to be an accessible unit and given that it meets the general space standards it is considered that the proposal provides an acceptable amount of living space. - 8.22 With regards to outlook and natural light for the dwelling, the open plan living area towards the front of the dwelling is provided with windows that would allow for an acceptable standard of amenity.
 However, the bedroom would be heavily restricted in terms of its outlook because the majority of the window would be fitted with obscure glazing, with only a small area of clear glazing at the top (1.7m above finished floor level).
 The reason for this is to avoid close overlooking of No.19 North Western Avenue and is a consequence of this being a cramped form of development.
 To protect the amenity of No.19, the glazing would need to be at the highest end of the privacy scale and by its very nature would not afford any kind of outlook that would normally be expected for a habitable room.
-This would significantly compromise the overall living conditions of the future occupier.

-8.23 The limitations of the proposed bedroom are such that the development would not provide acceptable standard of living conditions and as such the application fails to accord with Saved Policy E20 of the Northampton Local Plan, Policy H1 of the Joint Core Strategy, Policy 4 of the emerging Local Plan 2 and guidance in the NPPF.
+This would significantly compromise the overall living conditions of the future occupier. - 8.23 The limitations of the proposed bedroom are such that the development would not provide acceptable standard of living conditions and as such the application fails to accord with Saved Policy E20 of the Northampton Local Plan, Policy H1 of the Joint Core Strategy, Policy 4 of the emerging Local Plan 2 and guidance in the NPPF.
 One of the previous reasons for refusal under application WNN/2021/0480 related to the suitability of the bedroom window and it is not considered that this previous reason for refusal has been adequately addressed.